Artemis BJJ (MYGYM Bristol), Can Sönmez, Bristol, UK - 15/03/2017

-At this point, you can also lower your head to the mat, making sure you stay on the same side as your palm down grip.
-The more you bring your head to the other side, the easier it is for them to roll you over.
+At this point, you can also lower your head to the mat by your choking arm hand, to make sure you stay on the same side as your palm down grip.
+The more you bring your head away from your choking arm side, the easier it is for them to roll you over.
 To finish, bring your other hand underneath your own stomach, gripping low on their other collar.
-To finish, pull on that collar and twist your body away.
+To finish, pull on that collar and twist your body away, rotating towards their legs.